-On this episode of ProjectHR, Thomas Wedell-Wedellsborg will talk with us about how to improve problem solving skills by reframing problems.Continue reading
+On this episode of ProjectHR, Vanessa G. Nelson will talk with us about the decline of civility in the workplace, and how to increase it.Continue reading

 Toxic workplaces are on the rise, and today, for the sake of their people and their bottom line, organizations must address and take action against this kind of behavior.
 This week on ProjectHR, Jana Morrin, CEO and Co-founder of Speakfully, a platform that helps employees discreetly navigate through toxic workplaces, talks about the need to support employees who experience mistreatment at work.
 We’ll discuss:

 – The impact of toxic workplaces;

 – What companies should be doing to help employees;

 – How data and analytics can help companies become more proactive against toxicity; and